- This event has passed.

 August 3 @ 10:00 am - 7:00 pm

 Please join the Fordham University Graduate School of Social Service in celebrating “Forensic Social Work’s Role in Advancing Human Rights and Social Justice: A Local Global Celebration.”
 The event will bring together social workers and allies whose work entails promoting human rights and social justice and individual, family, and community well-being at the intersection of the civil and criminal justice legal systems.
 In 1879, the roots of the ‘forensic’ in social work were recognized with the establishment of the National Conference of Charities and Corrections.
 The use of both terms ‘charities’ and ‘corrections’ suggests the early pioneers saw the importance of including corrections in the conceptualizations of compassionate social services and as a proper venue for social workers as actors and advocates.
 About a century and a half later, we will take stock of how contemporary social workers integrate ‘caring’ and the pursuit of ‘right and justice’ in their every day practices across diverse populations and settings.

-Download the Preliminary Program Guide HERE.
+Download the Short or Long Program Guide or Updates HERE.

 OPENING PLENARY ADDRESS: Dr. Joseph Wronka (human rights author, educator, and activist) action-oriented discussion on: Creating a Human Rights Culture: Implications for Helping and Health Professionals.
 Read more about Dr. Wronka here.

 CLOSING PLENARY ADDRESS: John A. Calhoun, Founder and President of the National Crime Prevention Council, will give an inspirational talk on: Policy Walking: Lighting Paths to Safer Communities, Stronger Families, and Thriving Youth Read more about Mr. Calhoun here.